Anjasfedo/flutter_basics/README.md

 to create vertical widgets, we can use Column widget with children of list maximum size of column is follow its childs. to make the column take all screen we can use SizedBox widget to wrap it, and use width arguments to get maximum with as width arguments, we use double.infinity, that will surely take max width as we have

+if we use row/columnt, it gonna fill the width/height on it